American persimmon (Diospyros virginiana)

 Mikkusu kaki Hybrid = JT-02 - A hybrid of Josephine V. X Taishu Kaki, a true 50/50 hybrid.
 Bred in Japan, imported by Jerry Lehman in 2006 and grown in several locations in the USA.
-Medium to large fruit, square-ish shape, is an astringent type till soft and then mouthwatering tasty, 2.5 to 3.0-inch fruit.
-It is a smallish tree, not vigorous at all, and is precocious, has spreading growth habits and must be staked to support fruit load.
-It is a very heavy producer, very cold hardy and has never had any freeze damage or cold injury.
+Medium to large fruit, square-ish shape, is an astringent type till soft and then its a mouthwatering tasty 2.5 to 3.0-inch fruit.
+It is a smallish tree, not vigorous at all, is precocious and has spreading growth habits.
+It must be staked to support fruit load as it is a very heavy producer.
+Very cold hardy and has never had any freeze damage or cold injury.

 Asian Persimmon - Diospyros Kaki - These 2 very fine persimmons have been tested.
 Selected for many years over many others, primarily for their cold hardiness, they have been tested down to minus -16 for the last 2 years.
 Their taste, size and productivity are excellent.

-- Korea Kaki - This tree was brought to Bulgaria by monks from the frontier area between China and Korea in the eighteenth century.
+- Korea Kaki - In the 18th century monks brought this tree from the frontier area between China and Korea to Bulgaria (USDA most 5 to 6).
 This kaki seems to be very frost hardy and is late vegetating, produces a large fruit that is firm when ripe, is astringent, and can be ripened rapidly by use of alcohol.
 Tree tubes recommended.
 Field Grown and Contain Grown / Sizes: Small 18 to 24 inches tall $30.00; Medium 2 to 3 feet tall $40.00; Large 3 to 5 ft tall $50.00

 Home Page |